hashicorp/terraform-website/content/source/docs/enterprise/admin/logging.html.md

 ## Restart Terraform Enterprise

-Once log forwarding is enabled and configured, Terraform Enterprise will need to be restarted for the changes to take effect.
+Once log forwarding is enabled and configured, you need to restart Terraform Enterprise for the changes to take effect.
 Please refer to the [HashiCorp Help Center](https://support.hashicorp.com/hc/en-us/articles/360047602093-Restarting-Terraform-Enterprise) for details on how to restart Terraform Enterprise.